Diocese of Hong Kong: Diocese

 On 11 April 1946 Pope Pius XII established the episcopal hierarchy in China, raising all the apostolic vicariates to dioceses, Hong Kong among them.
 Since then, the Hong Kong Diocese is directly responsible to the pope.
 Enrico Valtorta became the first bishop of Hong Kong.

-In 1949 refugees fleeing the Chinese communist regime began to pour into Hong Kong, including many Catholics and clergymen from all over China; diocesan activities were effectively restricted to the boundaries of the Colony.
+In 1949 refugees fleeing the Chinese communist regime began to pour into Hong Kong, including many Catholics and clergymen from all over China; despite nominal diocesan jurisdiction within China proper, diocesan activities were effectively restricted to the boundaries of the Colony.
 In 1952, the diocese opened seven new chapels for refugees.

 In 1969 Bishop Francis Hsu became, after the resignation of Lorenzo Bianchi, the first ethnically Chinese bishop of Hong Kong.

 On 29 May 1988 John Baptist Wu, the fifth bishop, was named a member of the College of Cardinals by Pope John Paul II.
 He was the first cardinal from the Hong Kong diocese.

 On 18 August 1991, an Open Forum on "Elections 1991", jointly organised by the Council of Priests, the Justice and Peace Commission, the Central Council of Catholic Laity and the Catholic Institute for Religion and Society, was held in the nine constituencies of Hong Kong, Kowloon and the New Territories in order to encourage the faithful to take an active part in the direct elections to the Legislative Council on 15 September.
 Church organisations also made a similar appeal to the faithful and ordinary citizens through publications, questionnaires and advertisements in newspapers.

 On 15 April 1993 the diocese was re-divided into nine deaneries.
 The Council of Priests was reorganised with all the deans included as ex officio members.

 After the death of Cardinal Wu on 23 September 2002, his coadjutor Joseph Zen Ze-kiun became the 6th bishop of Hong Kong.